confluentinc/stream-me-up-scotty/series-getting-started-with-cc/workshop-streaming-etl/README.md

 1. Confluent Cloud Account
     * Sign-up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/).
-    * Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”, then enter payment details under “Payment details & contacts”.

     > **Note:** You will create resources during this workshop that will incur costs.
-When you sign up for a Confluent Cloud account, you will get up to $200 per month deducted from your Confluent Cloud statement for the first three months.
+New sign-ups receive $400 to spend within Confluent Cloud during their first 60 days.
 This will cover the cost of resources created during the workshop.

 1. Ports `443` and `9092` need to be open to the public internet for outbound traffic.
 To check, try accessing the following from your web browser:
     * portquiz.net:443